 Reading is fundamental — TV taught you that.
-But, if your preschooler or kindergartener has yet to put words into sentences, sentences into paragraphs, and paragraphs into great American novels, you may want to grab one of these apps to get them started.
+But, if your preschooler or kindergartener has yet to put words into sentences, sentences into paragraphs, and paragraphs into great American novels, you may want to grab one of these spelling and reading apps for smartphones and tablets to get them started.
 Don’t feel bad about leaning on technology to help them succeed — after all, you lean on technology for everything else.

 The good folks at Common Sense Media know that you don’t have time to play all of these (and if you do, what the hell is your kid doing?).
 Which is why they seek out and vet apps that actually put some nutrition in your kid’s digital diet.
-Here are 12 road-tested reading apps that will get them to understand the meaning of the word, “word.”
+Here are the best spelling and reading apps that will get kids to understand the meaning of the word, “word.”

 $2.99 per month (iOS) (Android) (Fire)